rrymm/ffmpeg-watchdog/README.md

     doSomethingWithData;
 });

-stream1.init();//starts the process
+//initialize the process
+stream1.init();

-stream1.kill();//kills the process
+//kill the process with SIGKILL stream1.kill();
 ```

--`ffmpegParams(array)`: an array of ffmpeg flags that you would normally pass to ffmpeg on the command line.
+`ffmpegParams(array)`: an array of ffmpeg flags that you would normally pass to ffmpeg on the command line.

--`cameraName(string)`: a unique name that you assign to the instance which can be used when logging or debugging
+`cameraName(string)`: a unique name that you assign to the instance which can be used when logging or debugging

--`watchdogRetry(number 0 - 100)`: how many attempts at respawning a new ffmpeg process to reconnect to a video source, set to 0 to turn off
+`watchdogRetry(number 0 - 100)`: how many attempts at respawning a new ffmpeg process to reconnect to a video source, set to 0 to turn off

 `watchdogWait(number 5 - 300)`: how long to wait after detecting that ffmpeg has exited before spawning a new process